 For a realistic estimate of the energy yield you need to know:

 When calculating the power values, please keep in mind that we only indicate the mechanically converted rotor power, which actually can be converted into electrical power, as the finally delivered electrical power can vary greatly depending on the load, charge controller and batterie charge level.
 Our brushless and cogging-free disc generators are optimally matched to the respective rotors and achieve efficiencies up to 96 % when converting the mechanical power into electrical energy, which is a very good value.
 Also note that the location and environment of the turbine significantly affect the wind conditions; The highest possible performance can only be achieved with a free wind access without turbulences.

-Important: The rotor performances given by us are not to be confused with the generator power, with which the indicated power values refer to the generator operating condition under full load with power adjustment.
+Important: The rotor performances given by us are not to be confused with the generator power, for which the specified power values refer exclusivly to the generator (not the wind turbine) under full load with power adjustment.